snasphysicist/talks/dont-be-an-iter-hater/dont-be-an-iter-hater.md

 I would argue that the functional approach

-- conflates flow control and data transformation less
+- separates flow control and data transformation more nicely
 - reads more like natural language
 - therefore can be faster to understand